 I haven't seen large numbers of bees foraging since I was a child.
 And it's been that long since I've seen a swarm.
 I was very surprised this morning to see a large congregation all about my portulaca.
 I had no idea they liked portulaca so much.
 And judging from their bulging pollen sacs, there's plenty for everybody.

 I learned a good thing this morning.
 I will be sure to plant portulaca in the same place next year.
 And I will plant more in other places as well

 The bees were out in full force pollenating our fruit trees.
 I swear they knew I was taking their picture and avoided me quite effectively.
 Somehow I managed to sneak up on this little guy. :-)

 I was snapping pictures at the zoo and this one turned out really good!
 Honeybees are having problems these days and I never step on them since they seem to be dying out.
 Be nice to honeybees!

 This sweetie was struggling to survive a heavy downpour in West Monroe, LA.
 I saw her fight to live, I put the end of my cane near enough to her so she was able to make it up the rubber portion of the tip.

 My pussy willow tree was buzzing with bees in the backyard.
 I got brave enough to get close to try to capture a photo.

-Once in a lifetime.
+Once in a life time.
 I looked out my window and this is what I saw; a swarm of bees on my flower bush.
-I called a beekeeper but they left while I was giving directions to my home for him to get them.
-We took this picture, there can be 1,500 to 30,000 bees in each swarm.
+I called a beekeeper, but they left while I was giving directions to my home for him to get them.

 These passion flowers came up in one of our flowerbeds.
 As soon as the flowers began opening up, the bees became very "passionate" about them.
 They apparently have not left the flowers as we came to notice them on them in the dormant state when it was still dark out one morning.